elixir-waffle/waffle/README.md

 ### Usage with Ecto

-Arc comes with a companion package for use with Ecto.
-If you intend to use Arc with Ecto, it is highly recommended you also add the [`arc_ecto`](https://github.com/stavro/arc_ecto) dependency.
+Waffle comes with a companion package for use with Ecto.
+If you intend to use Waffle with Ecto, it is highly recommended you also add the [`waffle_ecto`](https://github.com/stavro/waffle_ecto) dependency.
 Benefits include:

   * Changeset integration
   * Versioned urls for cache busting (`.../thumb.png?v=63601457477`)

 # Getting Started: Defining your Upload

-Arc requires a **definition module** which contains the relevant configuration to store and retrieve your files.
+Waffle requires a **definition module** which contains the relevant configuration to store and retrieve your files.

 This definition module contains relevant functions to determine:
   * Optional transformations of the uploaded file